 It is important for these students to take courses in other physical science topics, such as kinetics, shock waves, and airflow.
 After graduating from a program, they can further specialize in construction, bridge design, or aeronautical engineering.
-If you become a civil engineer and are trying to decide on a specialty area, future job prospects may influence your decision.
-Which civil engineering specialization is most in demand?
-The truth is that it varies depending on where you live and want to work.
+When it comes to deciding which civil engineering specialization is most in demand, the truth is that it varies depending on where you live and want to work.
 For example, environmental engineers may be in greater demand in a state with more regulations to protect the natural world.
 On the other hand, transportation engineers may be in greater demand in fast-growing cities.

 Geotechnical engineers are also in constant demand as long as there are ongoing construction projects.
 To become a geotechnical engineer, you must have extensive knowledge of civil engineering.
 If you have experience in chemical analysis, you could benefit from a career as a materials engineer.
 Geotechnical engineering includes applications in the military, mining, petroleum, coastal engineering, offshore construction, and civil engineering.
 Civil engineering majors have varying salary figures that can change depending on a person's educational level, work experience, and geographical location.

-Geotechnical engineering is a specialization that involves the study of rocks, soil and any artificial material that supports a system. .
+Geotechnical engineering is a specialization that involves the study of rocks, soil and any artificial material that supports a system.